alvarofe/cassle/README.md

 ==========

 A continuation the list of different techniques that the project is using:

-* RFC - to validate in this way we are using the library nss
+* RFC -standard way- to validate it we are using the library NSS
 * SSLBlacklist - <https://sslbl.abuse.ch/blacklist/>
 * Revoke status - OCSP
-* DNSSEC-TLSA
+* DANE
 * ICSI-NOTARY - <http://notary.icsi.berkeley.edu/>
 * Certificate-transparency - <http://www.certificate-transparency.org/>
 * Pinning